ijd2109/SB/README.md

 SB data analysis scripts and output.

 TO-DO now:
-- decide one outcome for all different models.
-- DISCUSS: functional connectivity network plot by variable importance
+- functional connectivity network plot by variable importance
-- DISCUSS: random forest with structural PCs
-- DISCUSS: cross validation on hold-out set
+- Side by side boxplots
+- Fitting each model to the same resample.
+- Difference models: plot the difference in accuaracies.
+LATER:
 - DISCUSS: structural PCA loadings, and potentially redundant structural variables